 It will take a while for mirrorless cameras to catch up to this sort of established stock and who knows what we will have by the time they do?

 They’ve come a very long way in a short space of time despite a rocky start.

-- You can pretend to be a novice and get away with going places where “real” photographers can’t – such as concerts.
+- You can pretend to be a novice and get away with going places where photographers with “professional cameras” are barred entrance – such as concerts.

 - Like the traditional DSLR mirrorless camera lenses are interchangeable.